hunyadi/md2conf/README.md

 Installing `plantuml.jar` (see above) helps display embedded diagrams with pre-calculated optimal dimensions.

 **Optional.** Displaying formulas and equations in Confluence requires [marketplace app](https://marketplace.atlassian.com/apps/1226109/latex-math-for-confluence-math-formula-equations), refer to [LaTeX Math for Confluence - Math Formula & Equations](https://help.narva.net/latex-math-for-confluence/).
 (Refer to `--no-render-latex`.)

+> Refer to the section *Registering custom extensions* on how to add your own Marketplace app to *md2conf*.

 ## Getting started